 The number of social groups, g, is glim0,E→0 and glim1,E→½V*(V-1), which is to say that there are no groups when there are zero edges and only one all encompassing group when all of the vertices are interconnected.

 The problem of automatically mining group identities from the player list is likely to yield to one of the standard O(N2) graph search algorithms, whereas the more interesting problem of determining the social groupings of actual people is a sticky research problem: how do you collect the right data on which to base the calculations?

 Formalizing these limits isn’t meant to solve any problems, but it has provided me with some mild entertainment over morning tea.

-This entry is part of Jack Rusher’s journal, originally published December 11th, 2002, in Paris.
+This entry is part of Jack Rusher’s archive, originally published December 11th, 2002, in Paris.
 Game Neverending and Stewart’s old blog are gone.
 GNE pivoted into Flickr, which was bought by Yahoo, and now Stewart’s making Slack.